awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 Remote reindex does not support slicing, so you cannot perform multiple scroll operations for the same request in parallel\.

-## Remote Reindex Settings<a name="remote-reindex-settings"></a>
+## Remote reindex settings<a name="remote-reindex-settings"></a>

-In addition to the standard reindexing options, Amazon ES supports the following options\.
+In addition to the standard reindexing options, Amazon ES supports the following options:

 | Options | Valid values | Description | Required |